kitsudaiki/SakuraTree/README.md

 ## Simple example

 The following example is not very usefull, but should give a first impression of the file-syntax, which is processed by the tool.
-See full syntax explaination in section [Documentation](#documentation).
+See full syntax explanation in section [Documentation](#documentation).

 ```c++